outreachy/website/README.md

 ### Contributions open

 Let's assume you want an internship round where we're in the middle of the contribution period.
-We can set the deadline for when the final applications for most projects are due (`appsclose`) to be one week from today:
+We can set the deadline for when the final applications for most projects are due (`appslate`) to be one week from today:

 ```
 >>> import datetime
 >>> current_round = RoundPageFactory(
-	start_from="appsclose",
+	start_from="appslate",
 	start_date=datetime.date.today() + datetime.timedelta(days=7))
 ```